asilo-sofhia/Brey-and-Brew-Management-System/README.md

 4.  **OrderItem Table:** An associative entity linking Orders and Products.

 ### Key Design Decision: Snapshot Pricing
-We implemented a `unit_price` column in the `OrderItem` table.
+I implemented a `unit_price` column in the `OrderItem` table.
 This ensures that financial reports remain accurate regardless of future price adjustments in the `Product` table.

 ---